UK's Nationwide Building Society customers hit by online banking outage

 "Unfortunately our overnight planned maintenance has overrun and is affecting customers accessing our online bank and mobile banking app," the customer-owned lender's spokeswoman said.

 She said that customers could still use ATMs and make Visa card payments.
-"We apologise for the inconvenience caused to our customers," Slade said in a statement.
+"We apologize for the inconvenience caused to our customers," Slade said in a statement.

 The customers of Britain's third-biggest provider of mortgage and savings products complained of the online banking glitch on social networking site Twitter.